ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

 Set PacketHandler

 **Input**
-1. `protocol_version` : Set protocol version of Dynamixels
+1. `protocol_version` : Set protocol version of DYNAMIXEL

 **Output**
 If all input is set successfully, return true.
 If not, return false